unparalleled-js/docs-1/developing-connectors/sdk-2/quick-Start.md

 When users have reviewed your custom connector, they can choose to install it by clicking the "Install this connector" button in the top right corner.
 This will create an identical copy of this latest version in their own Workato account labeled as version 1.

-### Sharing new deployed versions with others who have already cloned your connector
+### Sharing new released versions with others who have already cloned your connector
 The relationship between the original parent connector and its child cloned connector is still maintained.
-When a new version is deployed in the parent connector, each child connector receives a notification that an update is available.
+When a new version is released in the parent connector, each child connector receives a notification that an update is available.

 ![Install page](/assets/images/sdk/update-notification.png)
 *Notification shows up when there is an update for your child connector*

 When a child custom connector is updated, a new latest version is created.
-This version is identical to the latest deployed version of the parent connector.
-At this stage, you'll be able to view the source code, the new actions or triggers and decide whether you'd like to deploy this new version.
+This version is identical to the latest released version of the parent connector.
+At this stage, you'll be able to view the source code, the new actions or triggers and decide whether you'd like to release this new version to your own recipes.
 In cases where you felt this update was unnecessary, you'd be able to revert to your own previous version in the same way you would restore an old version.

 ## Exporting packages with custom connectors
 [Recipe lifecycle management](/recipe-development-lifecycle.md) is a tool used to export and import entire folders of recipes from a sandbox environment to a production environment in Workato.
 Often, recipes that you want to export from one account and import into another contain custom connectors which you have built or cloned.
 When exporting these recipes, Workato helps to export any custom connectors in the manifests as well.

 ### Exporting a manifest
-When exporting a manifest, the **latest deployed version** of your custom connector that is used in recipes is exported as well.
+When exporting a manifest, the **latest released version** of your custom connector that is used in recipes is exported as well.
 [Find out more about exporting here](/recipe-development-lifecycle/export.md)

 ### Importing a manifest
 When importing a manifest, Workato first checks to see if you have an existing copy of the custom connector.
-If no existing copy is found, a new one is created with the latest deployed version as version 1.
+If no existing copy is found, a new one is created with the latest released version as version 1.
 If an existing copy is found, a new latest version is created instead.
-In both cases, importing a manifest will immediately deploy the latest version of the custom connector for you since the recipes you are importing will be using that latest version.
+In both cases, importing a manifest will immediately release the latest version of the custom connector for you since the recipes you are importing will be using that latest version.
 [Find out more about importing here](/recipe-development-lifecycle/import.md)

 >Be sure to explore any dependencies that your existing recipes in your production account might have when importing a manifest that overwrites a connector.